alycia-noel/alycia-noel.github.io/_posts/2022-03-01-stat-fair-ml.md

 ### Overall Accuracy Equality

 As the name implies, overall accuracy equality requires similar prediction accuracy across different groups.
-In this case, we are assuming that obtaining a true negative is as desirable as obtaining a true positive \cite{fairness_in_criminal_justice}.
-According to \cite{barocas-hardt-narayanan}, it matches with the statistical measure of independence, meaning that it also aligns with anti-classification and anti-subordination.
+In this case, we are assuming that obtaining a true negative is as desirable as obtaining a true positive [[16]](https://arxiv.org/abs/1703.09207).
+According to [[3]](fairmlbook.org), it matches with the statistical measure of independence, meaning that it also aligns with anti-classification and anti-subordination.
 Mathematically, it can be written as:

 <p align="center">
     $P[\hat{Y}=y \mid  Y = y \cap S = 0] = P[\hat{Y} = y\mid  Y = y \cap S = 1] \;\; \text{ for } \;\; y, \hat{y} \in \{0,1\}$
 </p>

-Overall accuracy equality is the third fair machine learning metric that Heidari et al. prove belongs to the Rawls' EOP category of fair machine learning metrics \cite{heidari_moral_2019}.
+Overall accuracy equality is the third fair machine learning metric that Heidari et al. prove belongs to the Rawls' EOP category of fair machine learning metrics [[8]](https://dl.acm.org/doi/10.1145/3287560.3287584).

 ### Treatment Equality

 Treatment equality analyzes fairness by looking at how many errors were obtained rather than through the lens of accuracy.
-It requires an equal ratio of false negative and false positive values for all groups \cite{fairness_in_criminal_justice}.
-Further, it agrees exactly with the statistical measure of separation \cite{barocas-hardt-narayanan}, and the legal notion of anti-subordination.
+It requires an equal ratio of false negative and false positive values for all groups [[16]](https://arxiv.org/abs/1703.09207).
+Further, it agrees exactly with the statistical measure of separation [[3]](fairmlbook.org), and the legal notion of anti-subordination.

 <p align="center">
     $\frac{FN_{S = 0}}{FP_{S = 0}} = \frac{FN_{S = 1}}{FP_{S = 1}}$